gholtzap/gholtzap/README.md

     - All-in-one social media statistics & analysis.
 - ASU Dining
     - Menus, updates, and nutritional information from ASU's dining halls, delivered to your machine on schedule.
+- GPT Speed Tests
+    - Analyze & visualize different gpt api models to find their strengths & weaknesses.

+### Past Projects:

 - EducateHacks 2023
     - Generate practice quizzes for content within seconds using AI.

-### Past Projects:

 - Datafest 2023
     - Mapping the Meltdown: Analyzing the effects of incomes and foreclosures across the USA.
 - Maddness.